iqbal-lab/poligraph/README.md

 Options:
 --draft_assembly path/to/draft_assembly.fa, the assembly to be polished.
 --reads_fq path/to/reads.fq, reads to use for polishing.
 If paired end fastqs, enclose in "".
 --base_dir dir_to_work_from, default pwd, this will be treated as the head directory and the poligraph_corrected.fa will be output here.
+Creates the dir if it doesn't exist.
 --window_size int, default 10,000
 --num_procs int, default 20, number of windows to process in parallel.
 --label string, adds a labelled level to directory structure (e.g. so can run with different cleaning methods in the dir and give them a different name).